macrodatalab/bo_flask_demo/README.md

 # bo_flask_demo
-A simple demo to demonstrate how to use BigObject by python flask framework
+A simple demo to demonstrate how to use BigObject by the python flask framework

 System requirements